bluz71/bluz71.github.io/_posts/2018-06-12-digital-privacy-tips.md

 [iOS](https://en.wikipedia.org/wiki/IOS) devices.

-The [openly developed](https://github.com/signalapp) Signal application uses unobstrusive best-in-class cryptography housed in an extremely easy to use interface that anyone, be they technical or non-technical, can use.
+The [openly developed](https://github.com/signalapp) Signal application uses unobtrusive best-in-class cryptography housed in an extremely easy to use interface that anyone, be they technical or non-technical, can use.
 Text, voice, photos can securely be exchanged between two or more recipients.